Selling house with dry rot infestation

 What you’re looking for is:

-dry rot smell
+- dry rot smell

-cracked timber – specifically cuboidal cracks
+- cracked timber – specifically cuboidal cracks

-orange / brown patches of dust – those are spores so act fast
+- orange / brown patches of dust – those are spores so act fast

-white or light grey strands on wood – that’s hyphae
+- white or light grey strands on wood – that’s hyphae

-orange fungal growth – that’s the final stage that will be producing spores
+- orange fungal growth – that’s the final stage that will be producing spores

 How to prevent dry rot?

 Prevention is better – and definitely cheaper than cure.
-Dry rot can affect new and old buildings it’s a good practice to do everything to prevent dry rot spread.
+Dry rot outbreak can affect new and old buildings it’s a good practice to do everything to prevent dry rot spread.
 In other words, minimise the possibility of increased humidity.

-check for leaks – washing machine in the garage or utility room, any places with excessive moisture
+- check for leaks – washing machine in the garage or utility room, any places with excessive moisture

-It is very important to treat the wood-destroying fungus as soon as possible as it can cause the loss of structural integrity of the building.
-And if left untreated timber decay will not be able to support the house and it may simply collapse.
+It is very important to treat the wood-destroying fungus as soon as possible as it can cause the loss of structural integrity of timber affected the building.
+And if left untreated timber decay and infected timbers will not be able to support the house and it may simply collapse.
 We do not recommend trying to fix the problem yourself as the spores are spreading very quickly and the situation requires professional intervention.
 Treatment usually entails replacing affected timbers with pre-treated timber.
 On top of that, a strong chemical fungicide needs to be applied.

 Timber decay and dry rot fungus may quickly become a health hazard for you and your family.
-If you don’t have the time, energy or the budget to treat dry rot we have a piece of good news – there is another option.
+If you don’t have the time, energy or the budget to to treat dry rot and wood rot we have a piece of good news – there is another option.
 You can sell it.
 Professional property buyers like Speed Property Buyers, specialise in helping families with problematic properties.
 Contact us today to get a cash offer, our friendly team will talk you through the process and will guide you every step of the way.